daniel-schroeder-dev/cwhq-python-email-series/emails/44__using-counters.md

 ## Question

-A young Pythonista is working on a program that counts the number of occurrences of every letter in the alphabet in a given sentence.
+A young Python programmer is working on a program that counts the number of occurrences of every letter in the alphabet in a given sentence.
 This is their implementation so far:

 ```python
 from string import ascii_lowercase